US Lawmakers press Biden administration on use of crypto to evade sanctions | Headlines

 US Lawmakers press Biden administration on use of crypto to evade sanctions

-WHY IT'S IMPORTANT The letter sent on Sunday by U.S. Senators, Democrat Elizabeth Warren and Republican Roger Marshall, to officials including Treasury Secretary Janet Yellen and Defense Secretary Lloyd Austin show increasing scrutiny on how cryptocurrencies could be used to circumvent sanctions.
+The letter sent on Sunday by U.S. Senators, Democrat Elizabeth Warren and Republican Roger Marshall, to officials including Treasury Secretary Janet Yellen and Defense Secretary Lloyd Austin show increasing scrutiny on how cryptocurrencies could be used to circumvent sanctions.
+CONTEXT

-KEY QUOTE "The national security threat posed by cryptocurrency requires a commensurate response by our country's defense community," Warren and Marshall said.
+"The national security threat posed by cryptocurrency requires a commensurate response by our country's defense community," Warren and Marshall said.
 They noted that even though Tether's preferred crypto trading platform Garantex has been sanctioned, "it is not clear if these actions have stopped the flow of funds through the platform."
+THE RESPONSE

-THE RESPONSE Tether did not immediately respond to a request for comment, but has previously said it respects U.S. Treasury's list of sanctioned entities and is committed to ensuring sanctioned crypto wallet addresses are frozen.
+A Tether spokesperson said in a statement that every action with the cryptocurrency is online and traceable, and "every asset can be seized and every criminal can be caught."
+"We work with law enforcement to do exactly that.
+Tether respects the (Office of Foreign Assets Control and Specially Designated Nationals) list and collaborates with more than 120 law enforcement agencies from 40 different countries, including FBI, DOJ and the (U.S. Secret Service)," the spokesperson said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)